railwayapp/docs/src/docs/reference/metrics.md

 ## How it Works

 For each service, Railway captures metric data.
-These metrics are then made availabe in visualization within a service's panel, under the metrics tab.
+These metrics are then made availabe in graphs within a service's panel, under the metrics tab.

 ## Provided Metrics